NathanPerrier/IA1-Weather-App-Django/README.md

 The application uses various APIs and AI technologies to provide users with accurate and up-to-date weather information.
 This allows users to make informed decisions based on the current and forecasted weather conditions.

-the main sources for data in this project are [Tomorrow.io API](https://www.tomorrow.io/) and [BOM Weather](http://www.bom.gov.au/australia/observations/).
-The data from BOM was sourced from the Python library, [Weather-au](https://github.com/tonyallan/weather-au/tree/master).

 The application's design is user-friendly and intuitive, making it easy for users to navigate and find the information they're looking for.
 The design is also responsive, ensuring a seamless experience on desktop, tablets, and mobile devices.

 ## Features